Tuesday, 5 July 2016

 On the other hand, the show wasn't afraid to do things that were out of the ordinary, even then.
 There's a not-infrequent breaking of the fourth wall, for instance.
 Magnum often narrates his activities to us, and he explicitly does so to us: often musing on what we might be thinking about his current situation.
 There are also several occasions where he turns to the camera and gives it a significant look.

 And then there's the story-lines.
 Magnum doesn't just work your common or garden crimes.
-This season sees him tangle with ghosts, Soviet defectors, and indulge in a little light commando raid on a Sicilian nobleman's villa (to be fair, as absurd as that entire episode last episode was, it had some good misdirections).
+This season sees him tangle with ghosts, Soviet defectors, and indulge in a little light commando raid on a Sicilian nobleman's villa (to be fair, as absurd as that entire episode was, it had some good misdirections).
 Oh, and we get to meet his sort of ex-wife who just happens to be (a) the love of his life and (b) an anti-communist secret agent working in Vietnam.
 Because of course she is.

 Magnum P.I. is the lightest of light entertainment, but it's well put together for all that.
 I'm a little surprised no-one's announced a reboot of the series, to be honest.